Orochimaru (Naruto): In Naruto

 Orochimaru acts as the primary antagonist for the first part of the series.
-After his parents were killed when he was young, Orochimaru's only source of affection was his teacher—Hiruzen Sarutobi, the Third Hokage—and his two teammates.
-As they grew older, Orochimaru, Jiraiya, and Tsunade collectively became known as the Legendary Sannin (伝説の三忍, Densetsu no Sannin) due to their exemplary ninja abilities in the Second Great Ninja War against Hanzo.
+After his parents were killed when he was young, Orochimaru's only source of affection was his teacher — Hiruzen Sarutobi, the Third Hokage — and his two teammates.
+As they grew older, Orochimaru, Jiraiya, and Tsunade collectively became known as the Legendary Sannin (伝説の三忍, Densetsu no Sannin) due to their exemplary ninja abilities in the Second Great Ninja War against Hanzo of the Salamander.
 Many of Orochimaru's abilities deal with snakes, which he summons to battle multiple opponents while simultaneously keeping himself out of harm's way.
 Through his experiments, he has been able to add some snake-like characteristics to his own body.
 In his desire to attain immortality to learn every jutsu (lit. 'technique'), Orochimaru developed a forbidden jutsu to steal his victim's body.
 Although he is essentially immortal, Orochimaru learns the process can not be done more than once every three years.

 Orochimaru craved more power than could be obtained from training with his master and began abducting Konohagakure villagers for various experiments, with Yamato among his surviving victims.
 Unwilling to bring himself to harm Orochimaru upon learning of his actions, Hiruzen allowed his former pupil to escape and flee the village.
-Orochimaru eventually joined the criminal organization Akatsuki and became partners with a fellow rogue ninja named Sasori.
-However, after he attempted to steal the body of Itachi Uchiha through a forbidden jutsu to gain the Sharingan (写輪眼) failed, Orochimaru was forced to leave the organization.
+Orochimaru eventually joined the criminal organization, Akatsuki and became partners with a fellow rogue ninja named Sasori.
+However, after his attempt to steal the body of Itachi Uchiha through a forbidden jutsu to gain the Sharingan (写輪眼) failed, Orochimaru was forced to leave the organization.
 Orochimaru then founded his own ninja village, Otogakure, populated with ninjas loyal to him.
 They mostly serve as test subjects in his experimentation to become an ultimate being and as pawns to do his dirty work.